mwsohn/StataFiles.jl/README.md

 was not able to handle very large files well and all formats such as value labels and date and datatime formats are lost during conversion.
 It is written entirely in Julia.

-`StataFiles.jl` provides the following functionalities:
+`StataIO.jl` provides the following functionalities:

 * When importing, it can break large files into small chunks and so can handle very large files gracefully in memory strapped situations.